 Business City, NY 54321

 I appreciate your taking the time yesterday to speak with me regarding the Position at Company Name.
 Thank you both for speaking with me and for giving me a tour of your office so that I could meet your other team members.

 After the interview, I have a better understanding of what the responsibilities and opportunities are in the position.
 I was particularly interested to learn about the diverse skill set you are seeking in your next [insert Position title], and I believe that my knowledge and goals are very compatible with the needs you outlined.

 It was a pleasure to talk with you; I left our interview with an even stronger interest in joining your team at Company Name.
 Please contact me if you have any additional questions for me.
 Thank you for your time and consideration.

 Take the Time to Personalize

 Want to make an extra positive impression on your interviewers?
-Incorporate a different sentence into each communication referencing something specific of interest that the interviewer shared or a concern that she emphasized through her questioning.
+Incorporate a different sentence into each communication referencing a specific point interest that the interviewer shared or a concern that was mentioned during the interview.

 When to Send Your Email or Note

 Your follow-up communication should be sent immediately after the interview so that it arrives prior to the completion of candidate evaluations.